 I began painting watercolors in 1996, taking college courses, and that evolved into working with numerous Teacher/Painters.
 I learned the most from Bob Gray, Lorraine Danzo, and Martha Mans, all from Colorado.

-Merl is my husband, and I have three adult children: Mikel, Melinda, and Ahmed.
-I am the proud grandma of ten grandchildren.
+Merl is my husband, and I have two adult children: Mikel and Melinda, and I am the proud grandma of seven grandchildren.

 For more information: Barbara Will-Wallace, My Life and My Art